jianshu93/usearch_wrapper/README.md

 This shell script has the following dependencies:

 1. Falco v0.2.4 for reads quality, a C++ implentation of FastQC, way faster and user friendly than FastQC and more importantly, it is under active development (https://github.com/smithlabcode/falco)
-2. Vsearch v2.17 and Usearch v11 of core sequence analysis (https://drive5.com/usearch/download.html),both 32 bit and 64 bit usearch works but we strongly suggest 64 bit for large dataset.
+2. vsearch v2.17 and Usearch v11 of core sequence analysis (https://drive5.com/usearch/download.html),both 32 bit and 64 bit usearch works but we strongly suggest 64 bit for large dataset.
 For example, when you have more then 300 samples or even more.
 Note that usearch 32-bit is not supported on MacOS Catillina or later but only Mojave or before.
 You will not be able to run usearch on MacOS Catillina or latter.
 But it should works on all major linux distributions.
 Let me know when you have large dataset and want to use an 64-bit.
-I can helo with that
+I can help with that
+3. mothur v1.44.3 or latter, tested on ubuntu 18.0.4 and MacOS Mojave or latter.
-3. Clustal Omega v1.2.4 for multiple sequence alignment (MSA).
+4. Clustal Omega v1.2.4 for multiple sequence alignment (MSA).
-4. FastTreeMP (http://www.microbesonline.org/fasttree/#OpenMP) for building maximum likehood tree and bootsrtraping.
+5. FastTreeMP (http://www.microbesonline.org/fasttree/#OpenMP) for building maximum likehood tree and bootsrtraping.

 falco, vsearch and clustal omega and fasttreeMP can be installed via conda install.
 FastTreeMP can be downloaded and compiled from source (those four dependencies are provided in the latest version and directly called without the need to install).

 Now this script supported Linux and MacOS, tested on Ubuntu 18.0.4, RHEL 7 and MacOS Mojave (usearch 32 bit not suported on later versions).
-For MacOS Mojave, you need to install GNU awk (brew install gawk) after installing brew (https://brew.sh)
+For MacOS Mojave, you need to install GNU awk (brew install gawk core-untils) after installing brew (https://brew.sh)